 Planetarium Rio Tinto Alcan

-The Planetarium is a destination for lovers of astronomy, astrology or simply, science.
-Using cutting-edge technology, the Planetarium offers immersive exhibitions and shows about the wonders of the universe.
+The Planetarium is a destination for lovers of astronomy and astrology or simply, science.
+Using cutting-edge technology, it offers immersive exhibitions and shows about the wonders of the universe.

 Housed in an architectural landmark, the Biosphere is a museum committed to the environment.
 Visitors can expect exhibitions and installations promoting awareness about environmental issues and the importance of eco-activism.